tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 ## JOSE

-The following has NOT YET been added to the "JSON Web Key Types"
+The following has to be been added to the "JSON Web Key Types"
 registry:

 - Name: "HYBRID"